Michigan vs. Northwestern NCAA Football Odds, Plays and Insights | October 23, 2021

 Northwestern Stats and Trends

-- Northwestern has two wins against the spread in six games this year.

-- Northwestern's games this season have gone over the point total three times in six opportunities (50%).
+- Northwestern's games this year have hit the over three times in six opportunities (50%).

-- Northwestern is 2-3 against the spread and 3-2 overall in games when it records more than 15.5 points.
+- When Northwestern scores more than 15.5 points, it is 2-3 against the spread and 3-2 overall.

-- When Northwestern amasses more than 310 yards, the team is 2-2 against the spread and 2-2 overall.
+- When Northwestern totals over 310.0 yards, the team is 2-2 against the spread and 2-2 overall.

 - The Wildcats have turned the ball over one more time (9 total) than the Wolverines have forced a turnover (8) this season.